ReviewsPeripheralsCORSAIR HS60 Pro Surround Gaming Headset Review

 HS60 PRO Headset Software Compatibility

-There has been iCUE Software on the market for quite some time.
+iICUE Software has been on the market for quite some time.
 We enjoy how the control panel keeps things simple.
 The top portion of the program’s interface is dedicated to displaying the currently connected Corsair hardware.
 There was no difficulty in identifying the headset.
 You may quickly switch between devices by clicking on them.
+The accompanying Software doesn’t allow for much customization, but I feel it’s important to mention it.
+Common practice calls for using the Corsair iCUE program to adjust audio and visual settings.

-The clear conversation setting boots 1K to 4K for unpleasant Discord calls when it’s impossible to make out what’s being said, and the FPS Competition preset, which raises low mids from 125Hz up to 2K, did succeed in bringing out the essential elements in CS: GO.
 Interestingly, when you mute the mic, you don’t get a notification like when you change a preset or turn the surround sound on or off.
 I felt that making these little alterations greatly increased the headset’s adaptability.
+You may adjust the equalization and store the settings as a profile inside the program.

-You may adjust the equalization to your liking and store the settings as a profile inside the program.
-You may create unique profiles for each to better organize your gaming and listening experiences.
-Using the USB sound card that came with the headset is required for this program to function since, without it, the headset will not be detected.
-While iCUE does not come with many bells and whistles, it does function well and may be used in combination with other Corsair products.
+You may create unique profiles for each to organize your gaming and listening experiences better.
+Using the USB sound card that came with the headset is required for this program to function since the headset will not be detected without it.
+While iCUE does not come with many bells and whistles, it does function well and may be combined with other Corsair products.

 Conclusion